wholden/zwo-efw/README.md

       * `python efw_build.py`

 ## Working with raspberry pi (armv8)
-While the above tentatively worked for me on an x64 Ubuntu system, additional steps are needed for working with raspberry pi.
+While the above tentatively worked for me on an x64 Ubuntu system, additional steps are needed for working with raspberry pi (armv8).

 Refer to [this issue](https://github.com/wholden/zwo-efw/issues/1) for detail on how user @APinto-DTx got it working.